Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 What it Does: Stretches the hamstrings where they meet the IT band

-How to: Come to standing and cross your right ankle over your left.
+How to: Come to standing and cross your left ankle over your right.
 With your knees slightly bent, fold forward and rest your hands on the floor, a block, or a chair.
 Reach your sitting bones toward the sky and move your ribs away from your pelvis to prevent your back from rounding.
 Hold, breathing comfortably, for 1 minute, and then repeat, crossing your left ankle over right.

 Low Lunge, variation (Anjaneyasana)